Autumn is definitely upon us, the clocks go back at the end of his week, reducing the amount of available daylight in the evenings.

 There is a greater risk of the summits being enveloped in cloud at this time of year, and poor visibility should be expected.
 Take a spare map too, in case one gets blown away, and ensure they are laminated, or protect them with a soft map case, as a precaution against the weather.

 Don’t rely solely on technology, though there is a place for phone apps and GPS, they are great as a back-up to your map skills, and they should not be used in isolation.
 These units can fail when they get wet, or too cold, or when the batteries die.

-If you are not confident in your map and compass skills, attend one of our mountain navigation courses, held regularly through the year.
+If you are not completely confident in your map and compass abilities then join a Mountain Skills or mountain navigation course to learn the necessary skills.

 The cold weather gear above doesn’t weigh as much as you might think, and will keep you safe and comfortable when hiking in the mountains during the colder months.

 The reassurance gained from knowing you have prepared for the worst will make it all worthwhile!

 Russ Mills is the owner and principle guide of Mountaintrails, a guidied hiking and mountain training business based in Dublin.